moscagabriele/horizon-workforce-analytics/README.md

 Manager capacity is thinnest exactly where headcount is growing.
 Headcount grew 9.9% year-over-year (172 → 189), but Marketing (2.3 direct reports per manager) and HR (2.5) already have the lowest span of control company-wide, against a 3.39 firm average.
 Recommend prioritizing Lead-level hires in those two departments before adding further headcount, to avoid compressing manager capacity further.

-The recruitment pipeline's largest single pool sits untouched at the earliest stage.
-149 of 400 applications (37%) are currently in "Applied" status, more than any other stage, while only 30 have reached "Offer."
-Recommend a dedicated screening sprint targeting Applied-stage candidates, since that's where the biggest backlog of undecided applicants is concentrated.
+The recruitment pipeline is heavily weighted toward its earliest stage.
+149 of 400 applications (37%) currently sit at "Applied" — more than any other stage — while 30 are at "Offer" and 46 resulted in a hire.
+Because stage records only an application's current status and not the dates it moved between stages, this is a snapshot of where applications stand, not a measure of where candidates drop out.
+Acting on it would mean reviewing the Applied pool first, since it's the largest; establishing whether it's genuinely stalled would require stage-transition history the source system doesn't capture.

 Training completion is improving on average, but unevenly across categories.
 Overall completion rose 2.3 points to 79.2%, but within that, Compliance sessions make up only 27.8% of completions versus 41.2% for Soft Skills.
 Recommend prioritizing Compliance completion specifically next cycle, it typically carries the most regulatory weight, and the healthy topline number is masking it lagging behind.